A Reason to Live (album)

 A Reason To Live is the second album from Contemporary Christian music singer Cindy Morgan.
-It was released in 1993 by Word Records and earned Morgan a Dove award as Female Vocalist of the Year.
+It was released in 1993 by Word Records and earned Morgan a Dove award nomination as Female Vocalist of the Year.
 The song "I Will Be Free" also received a Dove Award for Short Form Music Video of the Year at the 25th GMA Dove Awards in 1994.